QuelleQim/MS3-the-reading/README.md

 -

 ### Known issues
-- Picker required field - when filling out the form inside add_review.html and edit_review.html the line underneath the picker field starts as green, but when the user clicks anywhere else on the screen it automatically turns red, indicating that the wrong value has been put in.
+- Picker required field - when filling out the form inside edit_review.html the line underneath the picker field starts as green, but when the user clicks anywhere else on the screen it automatically turns red, indicating that the wrong value has been put in.
 But when the form is submitted it still accepts the picker choises.
-Because of illness which resulted an inability to code for about a month the time left is unfortunaly not enough to fix this problem.
+Because of illness which resulted an inability to code fulltime for about a month the time left is unfortunaly not enough to fix this problem.
 But I hope to get back to this issue and complete it after graduation.

 ## Deployment

+The project has been deployed from [github](https://github.com) to [heroku](https://heroku.com).